Josef Lazarus and Candice Stephanou

 and most importantly a number of biodiversity zones.

-Lazanou Organic Vineyards is Certified Organic by Societe Generale de Surveillance (SGS) against both the EU (Regulation 834/2007) and USA (National Organic Program) organic standards for crop production and wine processing.
+Lazanou Organic Vineyards is Certified Organic by EcoCert against the Europian Union (Regulation 834/2007) organic standards for crop production and wine processing.
+The farm and cellar is audited every year to ensure that these standards are maintained.
 Please click here to have the latest copy of our Organic Certificate/s sent to you.
-International organic standards are practised in the vineyard and the cellar.
-The farm and cellar are audited every year to ensure that these standards
+Biodiversity zones are created on the farm

 to encourage plant diversity and to attract natural predators